drew-codes/urban-potato/README.md

 I leveraged OpenAI's GPT-4o model to create an AI chat widget that can answer questions about the movie.
 It takes in a system prompt that includes movie metadata if its available, then waits for the user to ask a question.
 The user's question (and the entire chat history) is then appended to the system prompt and sent to the model to generate a response.
 The AI chat widget is available on the [movie details page](https://urban-potato-flame.vercel.app/movie-details/llNU1NFpijiLc1udSYxBG).

+### A small but neat feature: Recently viewed movies

+Once you visit a movie details page, the movie is added to the recently viewed movies list.
+This list is stored in local storage and displayed on the home page.
+This is a small feature that provides a way for users to quickly navigate back to movies they have recently viewed.

 ### What I would like to add

 #### Ratings and Reviews